 This process is quite simple.
 First, open File Explorer and paste the following in the address bar and hit Enter to open the Applications folder:

 Next, open another instance of File Explorer.
 To do this, right-click on the Taskbar Explorer icon and select File Explorer.

 In this instance of Explorer, open the following Startup folder location:

 Resize and place the folders, side by side.

 Now all you need to do is drag-and-drop the icon of the Windows Store app that you want to start at every startup from the Applications folder to the Startup folder.

 When you do this, Windows 11/10 will create a shortcut or link to the app.

 Once you have done this, close the folders, restart your computer and see.

-The Windows Store app should launch automatically on startup.
+The Microsoft Store app should launch automatically on startup.